boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 #### Strategy usage

 Use the strategy with the `Authenticator` as shown below.
+Point the `issuer` to the jackson-demo url.
 The clientID/Secret values are expected to be set dynamically from the client side.
-For now set them to the value `dummy`
+For now set them to the value `dummy`.

 > **auth.server.ts**
 > ```typescript